falkecarlsen/bricksorter-rs/README.md

 1. Turn on the EV3 brick (hold down middle button)
 2. Wait until Debian has booted.
 You will be presented with a menu.
 3. Navigate to shell wrapper:
-   1. 'File Browser' -> 'run.sh*'
+   1. 'File Browser' -> 'bricksorter-*' (choose between below variants)
+      - `bricksorter-vanilla` (sorts, with no drilling operation)
+      - `bricksorter-drill` (sorts, with drilling operation)
+      - `bricksorter-debug-drill` (sorts, drills, and puts debug output to console on EV3)
-   2. Execute 'run.sh' by pressing middle button
+   2. Execute selected binary by pressing middle button
 4. Program will start and you can place bricks on the belt and watch them being sorted (optionally also _drilled_).
 5. When finished, press back button to exit
 6. To shut down brick, press back button on home-menu to bring up power menu and select 'Power Off'